Sipaa-Projects/soapine/README.md

 See [USAGE.md](USAGE.md).

 ## Acknowledgments
-Limine uses a stripped-down version of [tinf](https://github.com/jibsen/tinf) for early GZIP decompression.
+Soapine uses a stripped-down version of [tinf](https://github.com/jibsen/tinf) for early GZIP decompression.

-Limine relies on [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for runtime GZIP decompression and image loading.
+Soapine relies on [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for runtime GZIP decompression and image loading.

-Limine uses a patched version of libfdt (can be found in Linux's source tree) for manipulating FDTs.
+Soapine uses a patched version of libfdt (can be found in Linux's source tree) for manipulating FDTs.

-## Discord server
-We have a [Discord server](https://discord.gg/QEeZMz4) if you need support, info, or you just want to hang out with us.